jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 :math:`I\times R < 1 V`.
 If ``threshold=1``, then no spiking would
 occur.
 Feel free to go back up, change the values, and test it out.

-We can condense the amount of code we write by again calling the built-in Lapicque neuron model from snnTorch:
+As before, all of that code is condensed by calling the built-in Lapicque neuron model from snnTorch:

 ::